 For tax year 2014, the child tax credit is $1,000 per child.

 Child and Dependent Care Credit

-The child and dependent care tax credit was permanently extended for taxable years beginning in 2013.
-If you pay someone to take care of your dependent (defined as being under the age of 13 at the end of the tax year or incapable of self-care) in order to work or look for work, you may qualify for a credit of up to $1,050 or 35 percent of $3,000 of eligible expenses.
+If you pay someone to take care of your dependent (defined as being under the age of 13 at the end of the tax year or incapable of self-care) in order to work or look for work, you may qualify for a credit of up to $1,050 or 35 percent of $3,000 of eligible expenses in 2014.
 For two or more qualifying dependents, you can claim up to 35 percent of $6,000 (or $2,100) of eligible expenses.
 For higher income earners the credit percentage is reduced, but not below 20 percent, regardless of the amount of adjusted gross income.